10 Reasons Why Teacher Performance Pay Is Ineffective

 3. It Pressures Teachers to Discriminate Among Their Colleagues

 With teacher pay for performance, teachers who teach in specialty areas such as ESL or special education and who service students in collaboration with regular classroom teachers are financially rewarded by sharing their student caseload with classroom teachers with a record of high standardized student test scores.
+Essentially, specialty area teachers free-ride off their colleagues' high test scores for the students they share.

 With the performance pay model, specialty area teachers have little incentive to work with classroom teachers with historically lower test scores, or with newer or less experienced teachers, because doing so will likely negatively impact their salary.